 Dear friends,

-a symbol of community
+A symbol of community

 But why is this important?
 Why does it matter that a very old house, a former private residence, could be on the brink of disappearing?
 This circles back to the earlier question I asked myself, ‘Why do we value (old) things?’